brstrutt/IsWorcesterUnderwaterV2/README.md

 1. Clone the repo
 2. Open the devcontainer in vscode
 3. To see the site run `trunk serve`.
+This will serve the site on `http://127.0.0.1:8080/IsWorcesterUnderwaterV2`.
 This will also auto rebuild and refresh the page when you save any changes
 4. To build a release run `trunk build --release`.
 The site will be built in the *./dist* directory

 ## Publishing